 Mike Shellim 4 Dec 2013

 Calibration Mode is a special flight mode which you can add to any model.
 It's an essential aid for calibrating your servos.
-When Calibration Mode is active, all mixers and trims are disabled, allowing end points and centres to be visualised.
+When Calibration Mode is active, all mixers and trims are disabled, allowing absolute end points and centres to be visualised directly.

-Implementation is straightforward, a single REPL mix is appended to each servo channel.
+CAL mode is implemented very simply, by adding a single REPL mix to each servo channel.
+The new mix must be the last:

 Mix 1 ...